GUIDE 2025

 AWS white paper

-Case studies and white papers are a way of demonstrating one’s expertise in an area.
+Case studies demonstrate one’s expertise in an area.
 Case studies delve into a specific instance or project and have takeaways proving or disproving something.
-White papers delve into addressing any industry-specific challenge, issue, or problem.
+White papers address any industry-specific challenge, issue, or problem.

-Both case studies and white papers are used to get more business and leads by organizations.
+Both documents are used to get more business and leads by organizations.

-Technical writers who write white papers and case studies need to be experts in the industry and the project itself.
+Technical writers must be experts in the industry and the project itself.
 It’s best if the technical writer has prior experience in writing such white papers.

-The writing style of white papers and case studies is unique, along with the formatting.
+The writing style and formatting are unique.
 Both documents are written for a specific target audience and require technical writing skills.
 Case studies are written in a passive voice, while white papers are written in an active voice.
-In any case, it’s crucial to maintain a certain level of knowledge to be able to pull it off.
+In any case, it’s crucial to maintain a certain level of knowledge to pull it off.

 You can check out multiple white paper examples here, along with various templates and guides.
 You can check out some examples here for case studies, along with complete templates.